graphql/graphiql/packages/graphiql/README.md

 **Notes**:

 - the inlined styles are important for ensuring GraphiQL is visible and fills the canvas.
-- using `React.createElement` directly is belaborous, so follow the webpack instructions above for more highly customized implementation
+- using `React.createElement` directly is laborious, so follow the webpack instructions above for more highly customized implementation
 - we can use [`GraphiQL.createFetcher`](https://github.com/graphql/graphiql/tree/main/packages/graphiql-toolkit/docs/create-fetcher.md) in the UMD bundle only, so that it can be tree shaken out for modules

 ### GraphiQL for my GraphQL Service/HTTP Server/Etc